-Preston make quality products in conjunction with well known match anglers.
+Preston makes quality products in conjunction with well-known match anglers.
 This box isn’t laden with technology, but that’s OK, it still does the job well enough.
 It is well constructed and durable, made from tough reinforced plastic, it has stainless steel hinges and a magnetic locking system, so your rigs stay in the hooklength box and not in a pile at the bottom of your tackle box.
 It comes with waterproof plastic labels to keep you organised and can accommodate hooks all the way down to size 24.
-This box should be an ideal choice for someone who has a few rigs, but wants to keep it simple.
+This box should be an ideal choice for someone who has a few rigs but wants to keep it simple.

 Organisation and versatility: Preston Innovations Mag Store System Hooklength Boxes